horw/esp-mcp/README.md

 Currently, this MCP supports simple project builds with logging, and automatic issue fixing based on logs for esp-idf build command.

+### Notice
+This is just a proof of concept of MCP.
+As I see it, much can be done to make it more useful with embedded devices, home assistants, or documentation.
+If you have any ideas, we can discuss them in the issues.

 ### Install

 First, clone this MCP repository: